alari69/faq/README.md

 FAQ Epic
     Phase I - Create initial app/project.
-        This entails cloning the FAQ from the professors Github Once this was done, and was changed to be our own, we could begin adding the extra features.
+        This entails cloning the FAQ from the professors Github and making it our own, or it tries to update the original location Once this was done, and was changed to be our own, we could begin adding the extra features.

     Phase II - Setup the database.
-        In this pahase we setup te database.
+        In this pahase we setup the databaseusing Auth.
 This entails models, seeds, migrations and unit tests.
-        The migrations we created were profile, questions and answers.
+        The migrations we created were profile, users, questions and answers.

     Phase III - Forms and validations
         In this phase we created the forms and code for login, questions, answers, profile and logout This including testing the data from our created databases, and testing creating new users and profiles.

     Phase IV - Adding our own additional feature.
         For this phase I chose an additional feature to add.
 I actually chose a couple.
         I started with adding code that show's the user's first name after